Flat Spectrum Radio Quasars as high-energy neutrino sources: Introduction

-Interestingly, the first firm ($>$3$\sigma$) association between a neutrino event and an extragalactic source, based on the detection of flares temporarily coincident with neutrino arrival, and then confirmed by an excess of events in the archival IceCube data, was the source TXS~0506+056 (\citealt{Aartsen2018a,Aartsen2018b, Aartsen2020}), an ISP which was originally classified as BL Lac object.
-However, a detailed analysis of the optical spectrum of this source has revealed the presence of a ``standard" accretion disk emission, as in FSRQ, whose light was probably swamped by the strong non-thermal continuum coming from the oriented relativistic jet (\citealt{Padovani2019}).
-This observation puts TXS~0506+056 apart from ``true" BL Lac objects that genuinely lack of an efficient accretion disk and of a BLR, probably due to their low accretion rate of the central Super Massive Black-hole (e.g. see \citealt{Hardcastle2020}), and suggests an emission mechanism that is similar to that considered for FSRQ.
+Interestingly, the first firm association ($>$3$\sigma$) between a neutrino event and an extragalactic source, based on the detection of flares temporarily coincident with a neutrino's arrival and then confirmed by an excess of events in the archival IceCube data, was the source TXS~0506+056 (\citealt{Aartsen2018a,Aartsen2018b, Aartsen2020}), an intermediate-frequency peak source that was originally classified as a BL Lac object.
+However, a detailed analysis of its optical spectrum revealed the presence of a `standard' accretion disk emission (as in FSRQs), whose light was probably swamped by the strong non-thermal continuum coming from the oriented relativistic jet (\citealt{Padovani2019}).
+This observation sets TXS~0506+056 apart from `true' BL Lac objects that genuinely lack of an efficient accretion disk and a BLR, probably due to the low accretion rates of their central super massive black holes (SMBHs; e.g. see \citealt{Hardcastle2020}), and suggests an emission mechanism that is similar to that considered for FSRQs \citep{Keivani2018}.

-The search for positional coincidences between neutrino events (or excesses of events) and extragalactic sources is hampered by the large positional uncertainties of the events that make the number of chance coincidences very high, even for relatively rare objects like blazars.
+The search for positional coincidences between neutrino events (or excesses of events) and extragalactic sources is hampered by the large positional uncertainties of the events.\ These uncertainties make the number of chance coincidences very high, even for relatively rare objects like blazars.

 Hints of positional correlations between neutrino events and BL Lac objects have been found by \citet{Padovani2016} and \citet{Giommi2020b}.
-Other works suggest a possible connection of IceCube events with the class of blazars, including both FSRQ and BL Lacs (\citealt{Buson2022, Buson2023}), or with the radio brightest ($>$150~mJy) blazars, again, including both classes (\citealt{Plavin2020, Plavin2021, Plavin2023}).
+Other works have suggested a possible association between IceCube events and the most radio-luminous blazars ($>$150~mJy), including both FSRQs and BL Lacs \citealt{Plavin2020, Plavin2021, Plavin2023, Buson2022, Buson2023}.